oicjacky/Applied-Statistical-Linear-Model/README.md

 ## Report

-For **Multicollinearity**, our group make a presentation to discuss how to deal with the problem.
+I. For [**Multicollinearity**](https://github.com/oicjacky/Applied-Statistical-Linear-Model/blob/master/report/Collinearity/lecture-17.pdf), our group make a [presentation](https://github.com/oicjacky/Applied-Statistical-Linear-Model/blob/master/report/Collinearity/report1219(%E4%BF%AE).pdf) to discuss how to deal with the problem.

+II.
+When it comes to the problem of variable selection, we can use some method of [penalized least squares](https://github.com/oicjacky/Applied-Statistical-Linear-Model/blob/master/report/Lasso%20and%20SCAD/Lasso_SCAD.pdf)(or regularization) such as LASSO, SCAD.